riceissa/issarice.com/pages/cse-390-at-the-university-of-washington.md

 tags: uw, cs
 ...

-This is my answer to the question "What is it like to take CSE 390 as part of CSE 142 at the University of Washington?"
+This is my course review for CSE 390 at the University of Washington.
+I took the course in autumn 2014 with [Stuart Reges](http://homes.cs.washington.edu/~reges/).

 CSE 390 was by far the most enjoyable course of the quarter.
 The university doesn't seem to have strict guidelines for how professors conduct the course, so I suspect the course differs significantly depending on the professor with whom one takes the course.
-I took the course fall 2014 with Stuart Reges.

 # Basic structure